 – Strong community and resources for first-time course creators

-The platform powers over 50,000 active courses and has facilitated learning for more than 26 million students worldwide.
+The platform reports hosting over 50,000 active courses and has facilitated learning for more than 26 million students worldwide, based on company-published figures.
 For small businesses prioritizing budget flexibility, Thinkific’s zero-cost entry point provides meaningful value.

 Pricing scales from free (Basic) through $99/month (Pro) to $199/month (Advanced), with Enterprise pricing for larger deployments.
 The transition from free to paid plans unlocks course bundling, drip content scheduling, and priority support.